keikai/doc/dev-ref/Custom_Formula_Functions.md

 </zk>
 {% endhighlight %}

-  - Line 1: Notice that "prefix" attribute must be set to "zss" for ZK Spreadsheet to find custom functions.
+  - Line 1: Notice that "prefix" attribute must be set to "keikai" for ZK Spreadsheet to find custom functions.

 After declaring them, you can use them in a cell like